java-decompiler/jd-gui/README.md

 - Double-click on _"jd-gui-x.y.z.jar"_
 - Double-click on _"JD-GUI"_ application from Mac OSX
 - Double-click on _"jd-gui.exe"_ application from Windows
-- Execute _"java -jar jd-gui-x.y.z.jar"_ or _"java -classpath jd-gui-x.y.z.jar jd.gui.App"_
+- Execute _"java -jar jd-gui-x.y.z.jar"_ or _"java -classpath jd-gui-x.y.z.jar org.jd.gui.App"_

 ##How to use JD-GUI ?
 - Open a file with menu "File > Open File..."